-R8.
-Select and deselect options according to user actions as specified in the ballot definition.
+R13.
+Select and deselect options according to user actions as specified.

 Selection and deselection occurs entirely within the execute method, which can only be called in response to the invocation of a binding (Navigator:71), and a binding can only be invoked in response to a user action (Navigator:51, Navigator:55).
 If the selection steps in bindings are specified correctly in the ballot definition, then the correct selection or deselection operations will take place (Navigator:77-89).